Alessandro-Bongarzone/Alessandro-Bongarzone.github.io/_pages/about.md

   - /about.html
 ---

-`rgb(9, 105, 218)`

-_`The world little knows how many of the thoughts and theories which have passed through the mind of a scientific investigator, have been crushed in silence and secrecy by his own severe criticism and adverse examination. -Michael Faraday-`_
+_`The world little knows how many of the thoughts and theories which have passed through the mind of a scientific investigator, have been crushed in silence and secrecy by his own severe criticism and adverse examination.
+Michael Faraday`_

 Welcome to my personal webpage!